manishrana7/icet-manish/doc/userguide/source/basic/construct_cluster_expansion.rst

 :class:`StructureContainer <icet.StructureContainer>`,
 :class:`CrossValidationEstimator <icet.CrossValidationEstimator>` and
 :class:`ClusterExpansion <icet.ClusterExpansion>` are
-used, :ref:`in sequence <worflow>`, during preparation, compilation and training of the cluster expansion followed by the extraction of information in the form of predicted energies from the latter.
+used, :ref:`in sequence <workflow>`, during preparation, compilation and training of the cluster expansion followed by the extraction of information in the form of predicted energies from the latter.